 Once the rabbit flesh is chopped, finely chop the celery and onion.
 Cut carrots into cubes.
 Brown the rabbit in extra virgin olive oil, high heat.
 When it's golden, add all the vegetables: carrots, celery and onion.
 Fry the vegetables well and blend with white wine.

-Boil the pasta in salted water, drain it al dente keeping aside a little’ cooking water and sauté the pasta with the white rabbit sauce, adding if necessary a little’ cooking water.
-Serve the pasta with the white rabbit sauce by completing the dish with the grated Dop pecorino if you prefer a taste a little’ tastier and savory, or with Parmigiano Reggiano 30 months for a softer taste.
+Boil the pasta in salted water, drain it al dente by keeping aside some cooking water and sauté the pasta with the white rabbit sauce, adding some cooking water if necessary.
+Serve the pasta with the white rabbit ragout, completing the dish with grated Pecorino Dop if you prefer a taste a little tastier and savory, or with Parmigiano Reggiano 30 months for a softer taste.
 Bon appétit!